Musical Artist, Producer, Record Label, Arranger, Composer, Recording Studio, Jazz Historian

 1988 Composed music for the Director Joel Freedman's Documentary Film To Protect Mother Earth.

-1988-1990 Oscar was asked by Producer/Promoter Bill Graham to Join The Amnesty International World Tour with headline artists such as David Bowie, Sting, Peter Gabriel, U2, and Youssou N'Dour.
+1988-1990 Oscar was invited by producer/promoter Bill Graham to Join The Amnesty International World Tour with headline artists such as David Bowie, Sting, Peter Gabriel, U2, and Youssou N'Dour.

 1990-Solo Piano Midem International Festival Cannes France